 Over the last hundred years, cakes have evolved from yummy desserts to true works of art.
 With the invention of fondant and the development of edible food coloring, cake decorators the world over have stretched the limits of cake decorating techniques.

 One of the most amazing techniques is painting on fondant.
 Most cake decorators were artists long before they started baking in the kitchen.
 Colette Peters has a master’s degree in painting and worked for Tiffany & Co. before becoming a cake pioneer and developing many of the techniques we use today.
 Maggie Austin was a professional ballerina before she started making all those fondant frills.
-And you can tap into your inner artist too with Kate Sullivan’s new Bluprint class The Art of Painted Cakes.
+And you can tap into your inner artist too with Kate Sullivan’s new Craftsy class The Art of Painted Cakes.

 Here are a few hand-painted fondant cakes to get your artistic imagination flowing:

-Photo via Bluprint member Lydia Extein
+Photo via Lydia Extein

 Pink peonies wedding cake